Corolla Wild Horses Guide:

 Corolla's Wild Spanish Mustangs

 Most horse tours are conducted in a customized 4x4 off-road vehicle.
-Participants ride in comfort with enough seating so that all tour goers can simply climb aboard, sit back, take photos and learn from an experienced guide.
+Participants ride in comfort with enough seating so that all tour goers can simply climb aboard, sit back, take photos and learn from a friendly and experienced guide.

-Corolla Wild Horse Tours generally last two hours, and explore the northern Outer Banks beaches from the outskirts of Corolla all the way to the Virginia State Line located on the very edge of the Currituck Beaches.
-Along the way, the tour may stray away from the oceanfront to wooded neighborhood or public sandy paths where the horses are known to flourish.
+Corolla Wild Horse Tours generally last two hours, and explore the northern Outer Banks beaches from the outskirts of Corolla all the way to the Virginia State Line.
+Along the way, the tour may stray from the oceanfront and onto wooded neighborhood or public sandy paths where the horses are known to flourish.

 Offered seasonally, tour goers are encouraged to bring plenty of sunscreen, extra water for the excursion, and of course, a camera.
 Once the tour encounters a small pack or an individual wild horse, photos are all but required, and are sure to be a treasured acquisition from your Outer Banks vacation.